postfinance/discovery/README.md

 machine_token: <generated jwt token>
 ```

-With the above token you can regster services only (no namespaces or servers can be registered)
+With the above token you can register services only (no namespaces or servers can be registered)

 ## Configuration